View on GitHub

 Central is the $_apply function, which applies a sequence of coercion expressions (which also, as a side effect, act as validators) to the familiar TOSCA $value.

-The most important coercion function is $_schema, which coerces any value to adhere to a schema structure.
-This schema contains all the TOSCA data type information: primitive type validation, required properties, default values, key and entry schema for collections, special types (timestamp, version, and scalar—which has its own special schema), and of course arbitrary function calls via the user-defined validation keyname.
-All of these can be nested, too, for list, maps, and “structs” (types with properties).
+The most important coercion function is $_schema, which coerces any value to adhere to a schema descriptor.
+This descriptor contains all the TOSCA data type information: primitive type validation, required properties, default values, key and entry schema for collections, special types (timestamp, version, and scalar—which has its own special schema), and of course arbitrary function calls via the user-defined validation keyname.
+All of these can be nested, too, for lists, maps, and “structs” (data types with properties).

 Note that for TOSCA parameters the type keyname is optional.
-In other words, they can be untyped, which simply translates to them not using the $_schema function.
-(They might still have validation; see below.)
+In other words, they can be untyped, which simply means that they will not use the $_schema function.
+(They might still have validation, though; see below.)

-This schema structure ends up having a non-trivial design because, unlike system programming languages, TOSCA allows for recursive data types.
-For example, a data type deriving from a TOSCA list can have an entry_schema which is of the same type.
-If we were to naively nest these two schema structures we would hit infinite recursion.
-Instead, Puccini’s schema structure is in fact a collection of indexed schemas, such that any schema can refer to another schema by a numerical index.
-This allows the nesting to happen during runtime, where the bounds of recursion are limited by the (finite) size of the value itself.
-This schema structure is easy enough to use, but not so trivial to generate from TOSCA.
+The schema descriptor ends up having a non-trivial design because, unlike system programming languages, TOSCA allows for recursive data types.
+For example, a struct data type can have a field which is of the same type.
+If we were to naively nest these two schema descriptors we would hit infinite recursion, so instead Puccini’s schema descriptor is organized as a list of descriptors, such that any descriptor can refer to another descriptor by a numerical index.
+This moves the application of nesting to runtime, where the bounds of recursion are limited by the (finite) size of the value itself.

-The final complex expression, which combines $_apply, $_schema, and $_assert calls, is set as the Floria property’s “preparer”, which is evaluated whenever its value is updated.
+The final complex expression, which may combine $_apply, $_schema, and $_assert calls, is set as the Floria property’s “preparer”, which is evaluated whenever its value is updated.

 When does an update happen?
 If you recall from discussion above, a TOSCA property, attribute, or parameter might have functions embedded in its value assignment, which will then be inserted in the Floria property “updater”.
 This is the “pull” approach to update.
 However, various orchestration events can cause properties to be “pushed” in from external data.
 This is the intended use for TOSCA attributes, and indeed TOSCA provides another way of updating attributes: interface notifications (see below).
 Whatever the source of the update, the “preparer” will always be called to ensure that the value is valid.

-Here’s an example of a “preparer” compiled from data-types.yaml:
+Here’s an example of a “preparer” with a schema descriptor compiled from data-types.yaml:

 _apply(